xpodev/zsharp-compiler/README.md

 | Templates              | :x:                |                                        |
 | Union types            | :x:                |                                        |
 | Framework independency | :x:                |                                        |

+# ToDo List
+* Only load user defined keywords/operator when their namespace is used (currently always in global scope)
+* Generated assembly should not rely on the framework version of the compiler (and also not copy the runtimeconfig.json)